 Being “circumspect” about my life again and this time the question I am asking is: “Am I still living according to God’s purpose for me?”
-It is easy to get distracted and start living your own plans and purposes for your life, having started out with God’s purpose in mind, you have lost your way.
+It is easy to get distracted and start living your own plans and purposes for your life, having started out with God’s purpose in mind, have you lost your way?

 Ecc 2:17 “So I hated life, because the work that is done under the sun was grievous to me.
 All of it is meaningless, a chasing after the wind.”

 Without purpose for our lives, we can often feel miserable, negative and critical, or even that life is meaningless.
 In essence where there is no clear purpose to life, or a reason why we spend our days, then the only solution is to pursue pleasure.
 We start to live with the attitude: “Live now, for tomorrow we die!”
 Pleasure too is meaningless.
 Solomon tells us…

 Ecc 2:1 “I said to myself, ‘Come now, I will test you with pleasure to find out what is good.’
 But that also proved to be meaningless.”